JamesButler345/Mediacells-Exercise/README.md

 This repo contains my submission to the Mediacells Python Task

+### Running the code
-To run the code, I recommend setting up a local python virtual environment and installing the requirements.txt.
+I recommend setting up a local python virtual environment and installing the requirements.txt.
 ```
 $ python pip install -r requirements.txt
 ```
+Either execute code from with IDE (Visual Studio Code) or run from command line.

 ### Submission